storybookjs/ember/app/server/README.md

 Notice that the JSON does not specify a rendering function -- `@storybook/server` will instead call your `parameters.server.url` with the story's server id appended.

-For example the JSON story above is requivalent to the CSF definition:
+For example the JSON story above is requivalent to the CSF3 definition:

 ```javascript
 export default {